-Santa Ana Workers’ Compensation Attorney
+Santa Ana Toxic Exposure Attorney

 It is the role of supervisors and management to ensure that industrial solvents, chemical substances, and toxic formulas are handled, labeled, and stored carefully and to the acceptable government safety standards.
 When there is room allowed for carelessness, a worker could be exposed to the toxic substances and suffer serious injuries.
-If the employer or the employer’s insurer will not step in and provide workers’ compensation, the worker has the right to use a lawsuit to seek justice and fair treatment.
+If the employer or the employer’s insurer will not step in and provide workers’ compensation, the worker has the right to use a toxic exposure lawsuit to seek justice and fair treatment.

 If you have been harmed or rendered ill due to toxic exposure while performing regular job duties or functions, demand workers’ compensation to help you while you recover.
 Ufkes & Bright can step in and provide legal representation if your case encounters resistance, or if you do not know where to begin.

 Consider some of the accolades of our Santa Ana workers’ comp lawyers:

 - Firm established in 1964 – more than 50 years of service in SoCal

 - Former insurance claims adjuster with 40+ years’ experience on staff

 - Intentional focus on workers’ compensation cases

 Find out more about us and how to start your toxic exposure workers' compensation claim by calling (714) 500-8661 today.